 Determine when, where, and how you'll market your business

-Look at your audience information, your goals, your planning calendar and determine when and where you’ll market your business.
+Look at your audience information, your goals, and your planning calendar, and determine when and where you’ll market your business.
 If you have a website, you should include event information there.
 If you’re on social media, you’ll want to share on each channel.
 If you belong to a local chamber or another local group that has a community calendar be sure to add your event to the schedule to build additional awareness.
-Plan everything now so that you can quickly execute on it all later.
+Plan everything now so that you can quickly execute it all later.

 For each event that you’re going to market, you’ll need to identify which channels you’re going to use.
 For example, if you’re hosting a special Spring Break camp, then you might want to add a page on your website, share it on social media, email your list about the camp, and maybe invest in Facebook ads to share event information.
 If you have community event boards you can post on you’ll want to add it there too.

-As you go through the year, track your results and don’t be afraid to refine your plan.
+As you go through the year, track your results, and don’t be afraid to refine your plan.
 If something isn’t working well, it’s OK to try something else.
 It’s best to give it at least 90 days before making a big switch, but it is OK to change things up.
 Try one new thing at a time and keep the rest consistent.

 As you host each event, you’ll want to note what you did for your marketing and when you started the campaign.
 You’ll want to note how many people responded to the offer, how many showed up, etc. Keep track of information for each marketing channel so that when it comes time to put together your plan for next year you know what worked and what didn’t work this year.
 If you know what worked well this year, it can save you a lot of time next year.
 Review and refine.
 If something doesn’t work at all for one event, try something new next time.
 Ask your customers if you can.